Does Home Insurance Cover Electronics?

 How to File a Home Insurance Claim for Electronics

-Filing a home insurance claim for electronics requires documentation, proof of ownership and an understanding of your policy's valuation method.
+Filing a home insurance claim for electronics takes documentation, proof of ownership and a working knowledge of your policy's valuation method.

 1. 1